Neto (footballer, born 1989): Fiorentina

+Second-choice to Artur Boruc, he made his debut in the 4th round of the 2011–12 Coppa Italia on 24 November 2011 at home to fellow Tuscans Empoli, winning 2–1.
+He debuted in the Serie A on 29 April in a 2–0 loss at Atalanta.

 In 2013–14, with Boruc and Emiliano Viviano now having left the Stadio Artemio Franchi, Neto became the first-choice goalkeeper for La Viola.
 He made his continental debut in their run to the last 16 of the UEFA Europa League, playing nine games; this started with a 2–1 win at Grasshopper Zürich in the play-off on 22 August and concluded with elimination by rivals Juventus in March 2014.
 On 3 May, he played in the 2014 Coppa Italia Final, which Fiorentina lost 3–1 to Napoli.

 Fiorentina reached the semi-finals of the 2014–15 UEFA Europa League, where they were eliminated by eventual winners Sevilla.
 Neto played seven of the eight knockout games, with Romanian Ciprian Tătărușanu playing the preceding fixtures before injury.

 Juventus

 Neto joined Juventus on a four-year contract on 3 July 2015, after his Fiorentina deal expired.
-He made his debut on 23 September, starting in a 1–1 Serie A home draw against Frosinone.
+He debuted on 23 September, starting in a 1–1 Serie A home draw against Frosinone.
 On 16 December, he achieved his first clean sheet with the club in a 4–0 win over cross-city rivals Torino during a Coppa Italia match.
 He kept his first league clean sheet in the final fixture on 14 May 2016, a 5–0 home win over Sampdoria, as Juventus celebrated their Serie A title victory.
 A week later, he kept another clean sheet to win the cup final 1–0 against A.C.
 Milan in Rome's Stadio Olimpico.

 In his second season with the club, Neto made his UEFA Champions League debut on 7 December 2016, in Juventus's final group match, keeping a clean sheet in a 2–0 home win over Dinamo Zagreb.
-Although he served as a back-up to Gianluigi Buffon in the league, he was the team's starting goalkeeper in the Coppa Italia, featuring in all their matches including the 2–0 victory over Lazio in the final on 17 May 2017.
+Although he served as a back-up to Gianluigi Buffon in the league, he was the team's starting goalkeeper in the Coppa Italia, featuring in all their matches, including the 2–0 victory over Lazio in the final on 17 May 2017.
 Juventus won their 12th Coppa Italia title, becoming the first team to win three consecutive championships and league-cup doubles.

 Valencia

 On 7 July 2017, Neto joined Valencia on a four-year contract in a €7 million deal, plus an additional €2 million in conditional bonuses.
-He made his debut for the club on 18 August, starting in a 1–0 La Liga home win against Las Palmas.
+He debuted for the club on 18 August, starting in a 1–0 La Liga home win against Las Palmas.

-While Neto was the first-choice goalkeeper in both of his league seasons at the Mestalla Stadium, Jaume Doménech played all the Copa del Rey games including the 2–1 win over Barcelona in the 2019 final.
+While Neto was the first-choice goalkeeper in both league seasons at the Mestalla Stadium, Jaume Doménech played all the Copa del Rey games, including the 2–1 win over Barcelona in the 2019 final.